P1sec/pycrate/README.md

 (e.g. os, system, re, struct) are required for most of the features.
 The json internal module is required for supporting the JSON API.

+The pycrate_ether/SCTP module can optionally use the external crc32c module from ICRAR.

 The pycrate_mobile/TS24301_EMM and pycrate_mobile/TS24501_FGMM modules use
 CryptoMobile as optional dependency to cipher / decipher LTE and 5G NAS messages.